Does Magento 2 throw an error about

 And this is where Magento goes wrong… Well, in my opinion Magento goes wrong by quitting the installer.
 The error should only be thrown when both

 display_startup_errors are enabled in your PHP configuration.
 On my production servers, they’re disabled.
-The Magento 2.0 PHP settings check will complain, throwing the following error message:
+Unfortunately, the Magento 2.0 PHP settings check still complains about this and throws the following error message:

 Your PHP Version is 5.6.15, but always_populate_raw_post_data = 0. $HTTP_RAW_POST_DATA is deprecated from PHP 5.6 onwards and will be removed in PHP 7.0.
 This will stop the installer from running.
 Please open your php.ini file and set always_populate_raw_post_data to -1.
 If you need more help please call your hosting provider.